John 21:1-25 - Outline of John (Book Notes menu page)

 Lovest thou me? - This is the primary prerequisite for any service for the Lord.

-Sadly, many enter into ministry with very poor motives (eg., prideful self-confidence in innate people skills, a desire for financial profit, a desire for a following... cp.
-Acts 20:28-30; 1Pet 5:1-4).
+Sadly, many enter into ministry with very poor motives (eg., prideful self-confidence in public speaking abilities or inter-personal skills, a desire for financial profit, a desire for a following... cp.
+Acts 20:28-30; 1Pet 5:1-6).
 Apart from an abiding love for the Lord, a man will not selflessly care for those who belong to Him (Php 2:20,21).

 While sevice for the Lord begins with love for Him, the servant will also need to be prepared to serve.
-Central to this preparation, is a right understanding of God's Word (2Tim 2:15; 3:16,17), and exercise, in walking with the Lord and in being discipled under more experienced servants (eg., 2Tim 3:14; 1The 1:5-10).
+Central to this preparation, is a right understanding of God's Word (2Tim 2:15; 3:16,17), an upright walk with the Lord (demonstrating right application of the Word to daily life, eg., 1Tim 3:1-13), and (if possible) a period of discipleship in the work under a more experienced servant (eg., Php 2:19-22; 2Tim 2:1,2; 3:14).

 21:18 Verily, verily, I say unto thee,